mmcdevi1/guessing_game/README.md

 # Guessing game for Fullstack Academy

-Based on the Todo MVC
+Based on the [Todo MVC](https://www.todomvc.com) using Vanilla Javascript